 Two spots in the Tokyo 2020 Olympic Games will be awarded at Premier12 with one going to the highest-placed finisher from the Americas and one to the highest finisher in the Super Round/Finals from the Asia/Oceania region.

-Former American League Most Valuable Player (2006) Justin Morneau and 2016 American League All-Star Michael Saunders highlight 11 players named to the squad with Major League Baseball playing experience including Phillippe Aumont, Chris Leroux, Adam Loewen, Scott Mathieson, Dustin Molleken, Dalton Pompey, Scott Richmond, Rene Tosoni and Rob Zastryzny.
+2016 American League All-Star Michael Saunders highlights 9 players named to the squad with Major League Baseball playing experience including Phillippe Aumont, Chris Leroux, Scott Mathieson, Dustin Molleken, Dalton Pompey, Scott Richmond, Rene Tosoni and Rob Zastryzny.

-The roster also includes 14 players (Aumont, Wes Darvill, Dustin Houle, Jordan Lennerton, Leroux, Jonathan Malo, Will McAffer, Molleken, Connor Panas, Tristan Pompey, Richmond, Evan Rutckyj, Tosoni and Eric Wood) that helped Canada capture a silver medal at the Pan Am Games in Lima, Peru last August.
+The roster also includes 15 players (Aumont, Wes Darvill, Dustin Houle, Jordan Lennerton, Leroux, Jonathan Malo, Will McAffer, Molleken, Connor Panas, Tristan Pompey, Jasvir Rakkar, Richmond, Evan Rutckyj, Tosoni and Eric Wood) that helped Canada capture a silver medal at the Pan Am Games in Lima, Peru last August.

 Ernie Whitt returns to his familiar role as manager of the men’s national team for the 18th time in his career and will be joined on the coaching staff by former National League Most Valuable Player Larry Walker, former Toronto Blue Jay and Montréal Expo Denis Boucher, former Toronto Blue Jays first base coach Tim Leiper and Baseball Canada’s Director of National Teams Greg Hamilton.